 Statement of Candidacy: Victoria Owen (Canada)

-It has been an honour to serve as your elected member to the IFLA Governing Board for the last two years.
-The experience complements my active engagement as an IFLA member for over 17 years and as an elected Councilor with the Canadian Library Association.
-I am counting on your vote as I seek re-election for a second term.
-I will continue to work tirelessly with government agencies, libraries and other interested parties worldwide to promote and inspire a better understanding of the significance of library and information services and professionals in both the private and public sectors and advocate for best practices for accessibility and the protection and preservation of the world’s cultural heritage.
+It has been my privilege to be an active member of the International Federation of Library Associations and Institutions (IFLA) for over 15 years.
+As a member of the IFLA Governing Board, I will work tirelessly with government agencies, libraries and other interested parties worldwide, to promote and inspire a better understanding of the significance of library and information services and professionals in both the private and public sectors and to advocate for best practices for accessibility to, and protection and preservation of, the world’s cultural heritage.
 I will build on my established international network of relationships to raise the profile of libraries worldwide, and contribute to policy forums that align with IFLA strategic goals.